-“The title of Realist has been thrust upon me just as the title of Romantic was thrust upon the men of 1830,” wrote Courbet in the “Realist Manifesto” that served as introduction to the solo exhibition he put on concurrently with Paris’s Exposition universelle of 1855, which had rejected some of his works.
-Leader of the movement and an ardent Republican, he developed a style whose rough paints handling shocked critics, and his socialist views were out of step with the Second Empire.
+“The title of Realist has been thrust upon me just as the title of Romantic was thrust upon the men of 1830,” wrote Gustave Courbet in the “Realist Manifesto” that served as introduction to the solo exhibition mounted concurrently with Paris’ Exposition universelle of 1855, which had rejected some of his works.
+Leader of the Realist movement and ardent Republican, Courbet developed a uniquely rough manner of paint handling, often compared to manual labour.
+His style shocked critics, while his Socialist views were out of step with the Second Empire.
 Courbet practised all genres of painting, including landscape.
-Here, he has employed his spirited technique to portray his native region, penetrating into nature’s untamed depths even more deeply than his friends of the Barbizon school.
-The result is a kind of pictorial struggle, a gestural performance that was revolutionary for the time.
-Executed (according to some specialists) largely onsite, this magnificent and compelling canvas was likely the sketch for a larger work in the collection of the National Gallery of Art in Washington.
+Here, he portrayed his native region with a gestural performance in paint that was revolutionary for the time.
+Executed (according to some specialists) largely onsite, this magnificent and compelling canvas was likely the sketch for a larger work in the collection of the National Gallery of Art in Washington, D.C.